Firfield Community School: Firfield Community School

 In March 2000, without informing the school's governing body, Carol McAlpine abruptly resigned from her post in order to take over an education action zone in Norfolk.
 She cited "unrealistic targets" as the reason for her resignation.
 Another believed reason was off-rolling, which had been done by the school to remove troublesome students.
 Deputy headteacher Russ Wallace took her post, a position he previously held as the last headteacher of Blakelaw Comprehensive.
 The council offered a £70,000 salary for a new, permanent headteacher, but when one arrived Wallace and his new deputy declined the support.
 They claimed that bringing improvement to the school "required a team effort, not the supposed magic of one individual".
-After McAlpine's resignation, the general secretary of teaching union NASUWT, Nigel de Gruchy, disclosed that Firfield's teachers nearly went on strike six weeks prior due to students' misbehaviour.
+After McAlpine's resignation, the general secretary of the teaching union NASUWT, Nigel de Gruchy, disclosed that Firfield's teachers nearly went on strike six weeks prior due to students' misbehaviour.
 However, inspectors concluded that behaviour had improved and instead criticised the school's continued absence, innumeracy and inconsistent teaching.

 In April 2000, it was reported that Newcastle City Council had considered closing Firfield.
 Negotiations between the council, school governors and the Department for Education and Employment began.
 By this time, the school had experienced a financial deficit of £200,000 due to a continued decline in student numbers.
 In May, the council consulted parents with plans to close both Firfield and the neighbouring West Denton School.
 If they agreed, the plans would go ahead.

 By 2002, Firfield Community School had attained a good Ofsted report.
 Despite this, plans had materialised for the school and West Denton to be replaced by a new school named All Saints College in September.
 Like Blakelaw Comprehensive, Firfield and West Denton were closed and given a fresh start as the unified All Saints College.
 The new school was situated on West Denton's site.